sophifang/recipes-and-ratings-model/README.md

 Now that we have log-transformed our variables, we have successfully had non-linear relationships _more_ linear.
 While there is still evidence of heteroscedasticity in the residual plot, the residuals are more uniformly scattered and has no pattern compared to previously.

+Note: Graph titles from left to right, first row: Relationship between Log of Number of Steps in a Recipe and the Minutes to Complete Recipe, Minutes Residuals vs Log of Number of Steps in a Recipe; second row: Relationship between Log of Number of Ingredients in a Recipe and the Minutes to Complete Recipe, Minutes Residuals vs Log of Number of Ingredients in a Recipe.

 <div><span><iframe src="assets/log-nsteps-log-minutes.html" width=400 height=300 frameBorder=0></iframe></span><span>
 <iframe src="assets/residual-log-nsteps-log-minutes.html" width=400 height=300 frameBorder=0></iframe></span></div>
 <div><span><iframe src="assets/log-ningredients-log-minutes.html" width=400 height=300 frameBorder=0></iframe></span><span>